heraaali/heraaali.github.io/content/reading/_index.md

 +++

-Currently reading: _The Last House Guest_ by Megan Miranda
+Currently reading: _Billion Dollar Whale: The Man Who Fooled Wall Street, Hollywood, and the World Book_ by Tom Wright

 Books read in 2020: